Skip to main content

 Trade and investment

-Australia's two-way goods and services trade with Oman totalled AA$828 million in 2023.
-Australia's principal exports include aluminium ores, meat, wheat and barley and totalled A$617 million in 2023.
-In 2023, imports from Oman to Australia were worth A$211 million and comprised largely of fertilisers, petroleum and associated commodities.
+Australia's two-way goods and services trade with Oman totalled AUD 1.3 billion in 2024.
+Australia's principal exports include aluminium ores, meat, wheat and barley and totalled AUD 806 million in 2024.
+In 2024, imports from Oman to Australia were worth AUD 514 million and comprised largely of fertilisers, petroleum and associated commodities.

 There is potential for useful scientific collaboration on agriculture, aquaculture and coastal ecosystems and significant prospects for further expansion in Australian education services, including vocational education and training (VET).